 We use a very small amount of radiotracer to obtain a nuclear medicine scan, about the same or less than what you would receive in a computed tomography (CT) or fluoroscopy scan.
 The radiotracer is designed to travel directly to the part of the body that is being studied.

 Because this small amount of radiotracer is in your body and not emitted by an outside device, we can take many, many scans without worrying about having to increase the amount of radiation you receive.

 You also will not stay “radioactive.”
 Depending on the tracer, the radioactive material safely degrades within a few days at most and is free of any side effects.

 Our nuclear medicine cameras do not emit any radiation.
 They also employ the latest technology to record tomogram scans, or slices of the body part being scanned.
 This type of superior imaging known as a SPECT-CT scan is more thorough than what is available at many other sites. ^

-At Medical Center at Augusta University, we offer the broadest range of nuclear medicine scans in the region, allowing us to diagnose many medical conditions and diseases:
+At Augusta University, we offer the broadest range of nuclear medicine scans in the region, allowing us to diagnose many medical conditions and diseases:

 - Brain scans, for memory problems, tremors, seizures, or tumors.